zhoupgit/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 - **Equal** - Match if the value is equal to the specified value.
 - **Different** - Match if the value is different than the specified value.

-The available conditions for string fields are:

-- **Contains substring** - Match if the value contains the specified substring (case insensitive).
-- **Does not contain substring** - Match if the value doesn't contain the specified substring (case insensitive).

 The available conditions for number fields are:

 - **Greater** - Match if the value is greater than the specified value.